aettran/polkadot-erc20/README.md

 ## Prerequisite

-### Install Substrate setup
+### Install `Substrate` env
-()[https://substrate.dev/docs/en/knowledgebase/getting-started/] to setup substrate development environment
+[Follow this steps](https://substrate.dev/docs/en/knowledgebase/getting-started/) to setup substrate development environment

 ### Install ink! command line (CLI) utility

 As a prerequisite for the tool, need to install the `binaryen` package, which is used to optimize the WebAssembly bytecode of the contract.

-Many package managers have it available ‒ e.g. there is a package for (Debian/Ubuntu)[https://tracker.debian.org/pkg/binaryen], (Homebrew)[https://formulae.brew.sh/formula/binaryen] and (Arch Linux)[https://archlinux.org/packages/community/x86_64/binaryen/].
-If there is no proper package you can download the source code from (github)[https://github.com/WebAssembly/binaryen] and compile for the binary.
+Many package managers have it available ‒ e.g. there is a package for [Debian/Ubuntu](https://tracker.debian.org/pkg/binaryen), [Homebrew](https://formulae.brew.sh/formula/binaryen) and [Arch Linux](https://archlinux.org/packages/community/x86_64/binaryen/).
+If there is no proper package you can download the source code from [github](https://github.com/WebAssembly/binaryen) and compile for the binary.

 After you've installed the package execute: